evanwill/_drafts/_notes/r-linux.md

 As a bonus, `r-essentials` automatically installs the IRKernel is that can be used in Jupyter Notebook.
 When you start Jupyter (`jupyter notebook`), R is available in the options to create a new notebook.

+> I am conflicted about Anaconda.
+> It is undeniably useful and powerful, simplifying getting started with advanced Python and scientific computing.
+> It is great for teaching, thus has been adopted by organizations such as Software Carpentry.
+> However, as it grows, it is a for-profit enterprise company and building "partnerships" with huge tech companies.
+> This has led to questionable activities, such as adding a prompt to install Microsoft Code Editor to the Anaconda installer.
+> I am actually a Code user, but it seems like classic shady software marketing technique that makes me uncomfortable.
+> The good part of these "partnerships" is sustainable funding and development from the biggest drivers of data science industry.
+> However, it also reduces the community driven spirit and values of open source software.

 # Traditional Install

 To get RStudio running first you need [R](https://cran.r-project.org/).